azat-co/practicalnode/chapter1/chapter1.md

 ## Streaming Data in Node.js

-*Streaming data* is a phrase that means an application processes the data while it’s still receiving it.
+*Streaming data* means an application processes the data while it’s still receiving it.
+Node has supports for streams.
 This feature is useful for extra large datasets such as video or database migrations.

-Here's a basic example of using streams that output the binary file content back:
+Here's a basic example of using streams that reads a file as a stream and outputs the binary file content back to the standard output:

 ```js
 const fs = require('fs')